jsribar/MathematicalExpressionEvaluator/README.md

 for a value of _x_=2:
 1. Create <code>Parser</code> object.
 2. Invoke <code>Parse</code> method and pass the string with mathematical expression.
 On success, <code>Parse</code> method returns final <code>IExpression</code> object evaluated as a composition of expressions from operations parsed.
-3. Create a <code>Context</code> object and pass the value of variable _x_ for which mathematical expression should be evaluated to the <code>Context</code> constructor.
 3. Invoke <code>Evaluate</code> method of the object returned by <code>Parse</code> method in step 2.
-Pass the context object created in step 3 as argument to <code>Evaluate</code> method.
-Method returns the value of mathematical expression for the context (i.e. value of variable _x_) provided.
+Value of the variable must be passed as argument to the  method and method returns the value of mathematical expression for the value of variable _x_ provided.

 ```csharp
 using JSribar.MathematicalExpressionEvaluator;